package-url/purl-spec/README.rst

 Context
 =======

 We build and release software by massively consuming and producing software packages such as NPMs, RPMs, Rubygems, etc.

 Each package manager, platform, type or ecosystem has its own conventions and protocols to identify, locate and provision software packages.

 Problem
 =======

 When tools, APIs and databases process or store multiple package types, it is difficult to reference the same software package across tools in a uniform way.

 For example, these tools, specifications and API use relatively similar approaches to identify and locate software packages, each with subtle differences in syntax, naming and conventions:

 - Grafeas uses a scheme, namespace, name and version in a URL-like string
-- Here.com OSRK uses a package manager, name and version field and a colon-separated URL-like string
+- Here.com OSRK uses a package manager, name and version field and a colon- separated URL-like string
 - JFrog XRay uses a scheme, namespace, name and version in a URL-like string
 - Libraries.io uses a platform, name and version
 - OpenShift fabric8 analytics uses ecosystem, name and version
 - ScanCode and AboutCode.org use a type, name and version
 - SPDX has an appendix for external repository references and uses a type and a locator with a type-specific syntax for part separators in a URL-like string
 - versioneye uses a type, name and version

 Solution
 ========

 A `purl` or package URL is an attempt to standardize existing approaches to reliably identify and locate software packages.

 A `purl` is a URL string used to identify and locate a software package in a mostly universal and uniform way across programing languages, package managers, packaging conventions, tools, APIs and databases.

 Such a package URL is useful to reliably reference the same software package using a simple and expressive syntax and conventions based on familiar URLs.

 purl